kirjavascript/TetrisGYM/README.md

 ## Getting Started

-TetrisGYM is a modification of NES Tetris.
+TetrisGYM is a practise mod for NES Tetris.

 While originally based on the NTSC version of the game, the patched ROM supports PAL and NTSC gameplay types.